RING OF FIRE EXPEDITIONS AURORA VIEWING INFORMATION — KNOW BEFORE YOU GO!

 6. during winter time, grades potential snow trip hazards.
 This is a potentially serious problem and we have been at Fairbanks locations where guests have fallen / become injured, have dropped items in the snow or damaged equipment through a trip / fall.

-7. bans the use of headlamps
+7. bans the use of headlamps and ONLY ALLOWS RED FLASHLIGHTS!

 8. bans the use of flash attachments on cameras.